microsoft/Qcodes/specs/DataSet.rst

 DataSet(specs)
     Creates a DataSet for the provided list of parameter specifications.
+    Each item in the list should be a ParamSpec object.

+DataSet(specs, values)
+    Creates a DataSet for the provided list of parameter specifications and values.
+    Each item in the specs list should be a ParamSpec object.
-    Each item in the list should either be a QCoDeS Parameter, a tuple of a Parameter and a Boolean, or a ParamSpec object.
+	Each item in the values list should be a NumPy array or a Python list of values for the corresponding ParamSpec.
-    A Parameter or a Parameter tupled with a false value indicates a required parameter; a Parameter tupled with a true value indicates an optional parameter.
+	There should be exactly one item in the values list for every item in the specs list.
+	All of the arrays/lists in the values list should have the same length.
+	The values list my intermix NumPy arrays and Python lists.

 DataSet.add_parameter(spec)
-    Adds a parameter to an existing DataSet.
+    Adds a parameter to the DataSet.
-    The spec should either be a QCoDeS Parameter, a tuple of a Parameter and a Boolean, or a ParamSpec object.
+    The spec should be a ParamSpec object.
-    A Parameter or a Parameter tupled with a false value indicates a required parameter; a Parameter tupled with a true value indicates an optional parameter.
-    It is an error to add a parameter to a non-empty DataSet.

 DataSet.add_parameters(specs)
-    Adds a list of parameters to an existing DataSet.
+    Adds a list of parameters to the DataSet.
-    Each item in the list should either be a QCoDeS Parameter, a tuple of a Parameter and a Boolean, or a ParamSpec object.
+    Each item in the list should be a ParamSpec object.
-    A Parameter or a Parameter tupled with a false value indicates a required parameter; a Parameter tupled with a true value indicates an optional parameter.
-    It is an error to add a parameter to a non-empty DataSet.

-DataSet.add_metadata(tag=, info=)
+DataSet.add_metadata(tag=, metadata=)
-    Adds metadata to the current DataSet.
+    Adds metadata to the DataSet.
     The metadata is stored under the provided tag.
-    It is an error to add metadata to a completed DataSet.
+	If there is already metadata under the provided tag, the new metadata replaces the old metadata.
+    The metadata can be any JSON-able object.

 Writing
 -------